sarthak7034/NodeJS_practise/README.md

 3. Visit `http://localhost:3000` to see the API information
 4. **View Interactive API Documentation**: Visit `http://localhost:3000/api-docs` to explore the Swagger UI
 5. **Test Multi-threading Features**: Try the compute endpoints to see worker threads in action
+6. **Test Caching Features**: Use cache endpoints to see different caching strategies
+7. **Optional Redis Setup**: Install Redis for distributed caching (falls back to in-memory if not available)

 ## Interview Topics Demonstrated